kartiki-g/EID/README.md

-# Consulting tech development Services for education-oriented nonprofits in developing countries
+# Consulting tech development services for education-oriented nonprofits in developing countries
 Coding fun for TechDev.ly!